 Student Legal Services, studentlegal.dasa.ncsu.edu, 919.515.7091 Available to inform students of all legal options related to sex discrimination or gender based violence.

-Faculty and Staff Assistance Program (FASAP), er.hr.ncsu.edu, 866.467.0467.
+Faculty and Staff Assistance Program (FASAP), er.hr.ncsu.edu/faculty-staff-assistance-program, 866.467.0467.
 Confidential counseling to help employees, partners and dependent family members cope with personal problems.

 Financial Aid, studentservices.ncsu.edu/your-money/financial-aid, 919.515.6278.
 This office is available to support students with concerns about financial aid, billing or other financial issues that occur related to sex discrimination or sexual harassment.